Das-Kollektiv/tdme2/README-BuildingHowTo.md

 ## 1.6.
 Windows MSC/X64(tested on Windows 7 Ultimate)
 ### 1.6.1 Install packages
-Install Visual Studio 2019 Community Edition and install Windows 7 SDK.
+Install Visual Studio 2022 Community Edition for C++ development, including MSVC v143 and Windows 10 SDK(10.0.19041.0).
 Be aware that the makefile uses the default installation paths for libraries and headers.

 ### 1.6.2.
 Download or clone repository